jKm00/master-courses/TDT4165-programming-languages/notes/book-notes/chapter1.md

 ### Mathematical induction

-One way of proving a program with a mathematical technique.
+One way of proving a program is with a mathematical technique.

 Two steps: